What is Alopecia Areata?

 Generally, hair grows within one year, so you may make up your mind not to treat alopecia areata.

-If you make your mind to not treat this hair loss and wait for grow up again, you can face this:
+If you make your mind to not treat this hair loss and wait to grow up again, you can face this:

 - You may need to use hair pieces.
 It’s made from synthetic or human hair and those hairs rooted within nylon netting.
 You can attach hairpieces to the scalp with glue or tape or metal clips.
 It can cause permanent baldness for man and woman, so it’s not recommended.